Adult Day School

 1. Online Learning

-• The entire course will take place online using the Ministry of Education’s Virtual Learning Environment called Brightspace.
+• The entire course will take place online using the Ministry of Education’s virtual learning environment called Brightspace.

 • The course will be asynchronous, meaning there are no set times during the day that you need to be online.
 However, you must login to your course daily, Monday to Friday, and complete the work that is assigned for that day.